FullStack-HY/FullStack-Hy.github.io/src/content/3/en/part3c.md

     ...
 </pre>

-Given malformed id as an argument, the <em>findById</em> method will throw an error causing the returned promise to be rejected.
+Given a malformed id as an argument, the <em>findById</em> method will throw an error causing the returned promise to be rejected.
 This will cause the callback function defined in the <em>catch</em> block to be called.

 Let's make some small adjustments to the response in the <em>catch</em> block: